 As an example, these are my current accounts:

-- Self – health, planning time, personal growth, review time, working with my coach, yoga, etc.
+- Self – health, planning time, personal growth, review time, working with my coach, exercise, etc.

 - Spiritual – my own soul work, relationship with God, my Spirit Guide, meditation, etc.

 - Romantic – my relationship with my life partner John

 - Coaching – my relationships with clients, my courses, my career

 - Writing – my soul work, work on my book, regular writing for work

 - Divine Life – living a daily life, caring for my home, creating great meals